- Experience DTS

 - Bring a small First Aid Kit with bandaids/sticking plaster, betadine ointment, cream to stop itch for mosquito bites and other insects, panadol/pain relief tablets, cold and flu medication, throat lozenges, multi-vitamins, etc.

-- Don’t forget to bring a good sunscreen.
+- It is recommended you buy a sun screen specifically designed for the Australian sun.
+This can be purchased on arrival in Australia.
 The sun is very ferocious here in Australia, so be prepared to SLIP, SLOP, SLAP (Slip into a shirt, Slop on some sunscreen, and Slap on a hat!).